Game Changing Tips for Writing HARO Pitches for Therapists

 Since time is of the essence when responding to a query, having an email template you can use will save you a lot of time.

-Although your responses for each query will be different, there are some crucial elements to your pitch that should always be there and will remain the same.
+Although your responses for each query will be different, there are some crucial elements to your pitch.
+These should always be there and will remain the same.
 These include:

-Some experts on HARO advise that you keep the opening to just a couple of lines and go straight into answering the reporter’s question first.
-While this is a great suggestion, it can also depend on the individual reporter’s personal preferences.
+Some experts on HARO advise that you keep the opening to just a couple of lines.
+It's helpful to go straight into answering the reporter’s question first.
+While this is a great suggestion, it can also depend on the individual reporter’s preferences.

 Essential Tips for Writing HARO Pitches for Therapists